Skip to content

 Package Description

-• Local Government Pension Scheme, excellent pension scheme widely regarded as one of the best available.
+• Excellent pension – everyone who works for us can join the national Local Government Pension Scheme, widely regarded as one of the best available.

-• A full range of family friendly policies including enhanced Maternity, Adoption and Paternity entitlements.
+• A full range of family friendly policies including enhanced maternity, adoption and paternity support and a childcare subsidy.

 This website is using cookies to improve your browsing experience and to enable social media functionality.
 By clicking “Turn cookies on”, you agree to such purposes.
 Read more about cookies.